 Mark of the Demon

-This urban fantasy is a paperback edition that was published by Bantam on June 23, 2009 and has 370 pages.
+urban fantasy that was published by Bantam on June 23, 2009 and has 370 pages.

 Explore it on Goodreads or Amazon.